-Our Board continued to support robust disclosure and transparency when reporting on our policies and activities, which includes performance.
-At our 2022 Annual Meeting, shareholders had their first opportunity to provide an advisory "say on pay," and 98.3% of shareholders approved IGM's approach to executive compensation.
-We will continue to provide shareholders with the opportunity to provide an advisory "say on pay" in 2023.
+In 2023 our Board continued to support strong disclosure and transparency in reporting our policies and activities at IGM, which includes performance.
+At our 2023 Annual Meeting, shareholders had the opportunity to provide an advisory "say on pay", and 91% of shareholders approved IGM's approach to executive compensation.
+We will continue to provide shareholders with this opportunity in 2024.
+Throughout the year, our Board firmly endorsed management's strategic vision for the future of IGM as we reengineered our core businesses and strengthened our portfolio of best-in-class partners.